 Another very popular way of asking for silence is using the word shizukani [静かに] which expresses a desire for something calm, quiet, peaceful and smooth.
 This expression is often used to ask for silence or to be quiet.
 This is the most formal and polite way there is, teachers often use them to tell students to shut up.

 Teachers often use the polished version shizuka ni shite kudasai [静かにして下さいー] or simply shizukanishite.
 You can also use other phrases that convey the idea of “Shut your damn mouth” that I will list below:

 - [聞こえない] kikoenai

-The first two sentences pass the idea that you don’t want the person to say anything and the last two sentences pass the idea that you don’t want to hear anything.
-Sometimes it is used to kill or cut off some subject, gossip, criticism or complaint that you do not want to hear or similar situations.
+The first two sentences convey the idea that you don't want the person to say anything, and the last two sentences convey the idea that you don't want to hear anything.
+It is sometimes used to kill or cut off some topic, gossip, criticism or complaint that you don't want to hear or similar situations.

-To finish I will leave some words that in certain situations can give the idea of a “shut up” or “silence”.
-I hope you enjoyed the article, we appreciate the comments and sharing, be sure to read our other articles below.
-Read More: Baka Meaning
+To finish, I will leave some words that in certain situations can give the idea of a “shut up” or “silence”.
+Hope you enjoyed the article, we appreciate the comments and shares, be sure to read our other articles below.

 - Shimau [仕舞う] Finish, stop, finish and close;

 - Tojikomeru [閉じ込める] to lock up, silence, imprison;